History of the global way

 Chair of the Parliament of Asgardia

-Fragment of a welcoming speech at the III conference on non-rocket near space exploration in 2020.
+Fragment of a welcoming speech at the III conference on Non-rocket near space exploration in 2020.

-“I support this conference on non-rocket space industrialization because we have to get business into space and develop a sustainable and self-sufficient method to get there.
+“I support this conference on Non-rocket space industrialization because we have to get business into space and develop a sustainable and self-sufficient method to get there.
 The only way to do this is to step aside from rockets and move towards new technologies that will truly make space financially and logistically affordable on an industrial scale.

 ...I’ve heard of the GPV before.
 This idea was first put forward by Dr. Unitsky several decades ago.
 In theory it has already been possible to be built in the 1980s, but I believe that the technical and scientific bases of that time would have made this task difficult.
 Now science and innovation seem to be more ready to implement this idea.